bobmarthin/Applenium/README.md

 The tool was designed and developed by Maxim Guenis and Alon Engler.

-What you need in order to run it:
+What do you need in order to run it:
 Download c# source code from :https://github.com/bobmarthin/Applenium Dependencies that  you need:
 - Selenium : http://docs.seleniumhq.org/download/